CFNY-FM: Staffing changes

 In September 2014, Alan Cross rejoined the station as music consultant and host, relaunching The Ongoing History of New Music and a new weekday programming feature called Adventures in Vinyl.
 "Spirit of Radio"-era personality Scot Turner, also program director for CJDV-FM and CKBT-FM, rejoined the station as host of Spirit of Radio Sunday, a program which focused on classic alternative rock tracks from the "Spirit of Radio" era in the 1980s.
 The return of Cross and Turner was intended to draw in younger listeners, as well as older audiences from the "Spirit of Radio" era who were alienated by station's "harder-edged" atmosphere.

-Spirit of Radio Sunday became the station's highest-rated program, but was discontinued following its February 1, 2015 edition because it was not sufficiently popular among the station's core 18–34 demographic.
+Spirit of Radio Sunday became the station's highest-rated program, but was discontinued following its February 1, 2015, edition because it was not sufficiently popular among the station's core 18–34 demographic.
 Around this time, the station retired its previous slogan ("Toronto's Alternative") and adopted its current one: "Modern Music".

 In February 2016, the station announced that former MuchMusic VJ and current ET Canada correspondent Rick Campanelli will join the station as cohost with Fred and Mel of the morning show, beginning June 27.

-In November 2018, Kolter Bouchard (ex-Q107/Toronto) and Meredith Geddes (ex-CFOX/Vancouver) were announced as the new afternoon drive show, effective immediately.
+In November 2018, Kolter Bouchard (ex-CILQ-FM) and Meredith Geddes (ex-CFOX-FM) were announced as the new afternoon drive show, effective immediately.
+After Geddes left in April 2023 to return to Vancouver and accept a position at CJAX-FM, she was succeeded by Casey-Jo Loos from Vancouver's CFOX-FM as co-host of the afternoon drive show, now called "Kolter & Casey-Jo".
+Bouchard left the station at the end of March 2024 to become a full-time online content creator.
+Loos left Corus in a round of company-wide staffing cuts in February 2025.

-In January 2020, Ruby and Alex were released and replaced in February 2020 by the morning show team of Shawna, Chris Z and Jay Brody (known collectively as "The B Team") from Hamilton sister station Y108.
+In January 2020, Ruby and Alex were released and replaced in February 2020 by the morning show team of Shawna, Chris Z and Jay Brody (known collectively as "The B Team") from Hamilton sister station CJXY-FM.

+In January 2023, the morning show was taken over by Scott Tucker and Maura Grierson.
+In November, their show was also added to the schedule of Corus's Jump!
+106.9 in Ottawa.

+In February 2025, the station announced the addition of Justin Wilcomes, also known as Drex, in the afternoon slot effective March 3.
+The Drex Show also airs mornings on CFGQ-FM in Calgary.